MaciejWolf/ExamForge/.ai/pages-overview.md

 ## Examiner-Authenticated Screens

 ### 5. Dashboard / Main Panel
 **Description:** The central hub for an examiner after logging in.
-This screen will provide primary navigation to the main sections of the application: Question Pools, Test Templates, and Test Session Reports.
+This screen will provide primary navigation to the main sections of the application: Question Pools, Test Templates, and Test Sessions.

 ### 6. Question Pools List Page
 **Description:** This screen displays a list of all question pools created by the examiner.
 It allows them to create new pools, edit existing ones, or delete them (`US-004`).
 Creating a new pool would likely open a modal or a dedicated form to enter its unique name.